Kang the form player heading into Women's British Open - WHIZ News

 That was on an inland course at Woburn.
 Before last week, she missed the cut in her previous two starts on links courses in Britain, in the Women’s Opens at Kingsbarns and Royal Lytham in 2017 and 2018, respectively.
 She has failed to make the weekend in five of her nine appearances at the British.

-“I can definitely see I am hitting the ball well,” Kang said at the Scottish Open, a warmup event for the British Open, where she wound up a shot off a four-way playoff.
+“I got a good feel for links golf, the bounces and the rolls that we are going to get,” Kang said Tuesday about the Scottish Open, a warmup event for the British Open, where she wound up a shot off a four-way playoff.

+“I mean, links golf, people know that it’s just going to be a little bit slower greens, subtle breaks, and accepting missed putts were a bit harder for me than normal.”

+Indeed, it was on the greens where she struggled last week, and that’s what she has been working on most since arriving Monday at Troon, a course she has never played before.

 More at home on the links — and in Scotland — is another American, Stacy Lewis, who won the British Open at St. Andrews in 2013 for her second and most recent major title and won the Scottish Open on Sunday for her first LPGA victory in nearly three years.